Fall Enrichment Program (FEP)

 Is this a paid internship?

-Yes.
-This is a paid internship.
-Each individual host site will make arrangements for their individual pay schedule.
-Traditionally, the internships are $500 a week, or $12.50 an hour.
+Yes, this is a paid internship.
+Each host site will make arrangements for their pay schedule.
+Traditionally, the internships are $800 a week, $20.00 an hour.
 Payroll taxes will be deducted from the weekly stipend.

 Is every applicant placed in an internship?